Off-duty Hong Kong police officer arrested for supporting protests

 Police said they found the group in possession of posters, plastic scrapers, gloves and electric drills, and that all eight were still in detention for further investigation as of Friday night.

-Local media reported that the group was trying to build a "Lennon Wall" ? collages of pro-democracy visual art which have sprung up on walls and roads across the city in the past few months.
+Local media reported that the group was trying to build a "Lennon Wall" - collages of visual art which have sprung up on walls and roads across the city in the past few months.

 "The police force attached great emphasis on its members' professional ethics," the police said in the statement, adding that any violation of the law must be handled "seriously and justly."